 Moncton real estate guide & listings for sale

-In Moncton, about 55% of buildings are single detached homes, but small apartment buildings and townhouses are also present in the housing stock.
-This parish has a good variety of housing sizes, ranging from lofts to four or more bedrooms.
-Around two thirds of the properties in the parish are occupied by homeowners and one third are rented.
-About 30% of homes in this parish were constructed following the year 2000, while the majority of the remaining buildings were built pre-1960 and in the 1960s.
+Single detached homes are the most common housing type, representing many buildings in Moncton, and the remaining houses are mainly small apartment buildings and townhouses.
+This parish has a good variety of unit sizes, ranging from lofts to four or more bedrooms.
+Around two thirds of the population of this parish own their home whereas the rest are renters.
+About 30% of homes in this parish were built after the year 2000, while the majority of the remaining buildings were constructed pre-1960 and in the 1960s.